Squat toilet: Europe

-In Southern and Eastern Europe including parts of France, in Greece, Albania, Balkans, and Russia they are common, especially in public toilets.
-But the trend in Russia is to move away from squat toilets.
-Squat pit latrine toilets are present in some rural areas of Eastern Europe.
+In Southern and Eastern Europe including parts of France, in Turkey, Greece, Italy, Albania, Balkans, and Russia they are common, especially in public toilets.
+Squat pit latrine toilets are still present in many areas of Russia.

 Squat toilets are generally non-existent in Northern and Western Europe.
 France and Italy are an exception and have some squat toilets remaining in old buildings and public toilets because they used to be the norm there in the early 20th century.
-In BMW Welt in Munich, the public restrooms have some stalls with squat toilets.

 China

 Many areas in China have traditional squat toilets instead of sitting toilets, especially in public toilets.
 Nevertheless, sitting toilets have increasingly become the norm in major urban areas and cities.
 Sitting toilets are on the one hand associated with development and modernization, and on the other hand with reduced hygiene and possible transmission of diseases.

 Japan

 Although in Japan it is believed that the squat toilet is traditional, the trend in Japan is to move away from squat toilets: According to Toto, one of Japan's major toilet manufacturers, the production of Western-style toilets increased rapidly since 1976.
 In 2015, only 1% of all toilets produced by this company were squat toilets.

 Since the 1960s, the trend has been to replace squat toilets at schools and public places with sitting toilets.
 This trend was thought to accelerate in the run-up to the 2020 Summer Olympics in Tokyo.

 Since the 1980s, high-tech sitting toilets are emerging that replace traditional squat toilets, especially in urban areas.
-One of those toilets with the brand name "Washlet" includes a "posterior wash" before wiping, and features heated toilet seats.
 However, many rural people have no experience with such high-tech toilets and need detailed instructions.
 High-tech sitting toilets have also become commonplace in South Korea.